awslabs/amazon-s3-find-and-forget/docs/TROUBLESHOOTING.md

 Verify the following:

-- No processes are writing new version of existing objects while a job is running.
+- No other processes created a new version of existing objects while the job was running.
-  When the system writes a new version of a object, an integrity check is performed to verify that during processing, no new versions of an object were created and that a delete marker for the object was not created.
+  When the system creates a new version of a object, an integrity check is performed to verify that during processing, no new versions of an object were created and that a delete marker for the object was not created.
 If either case is detected, an **ObjectUpdateFailed** event will be present in the job event history..